MartinRGB/RaspberryPi-CM4-eGPU-Guide/README.md

 <img src="https://raw.githubusercontent.com/MartinRGB/RaspberryPi-CM4-eGPU-Guide/main/art/neofetch.png" width="50%" height="50%">

+If you want to get more information, I suggest you browse [aspberry-pi-pcie-devices](https://github.com/geerlingguy/raspberry-pi-pcie-devices) and its issue.

 ## Foreword

 Please back up your data before building.
 There is no guarantee that some tools will still work after installing the kernel patch, so it is recommended that you install the tools before installing the patch.